shravanasati/axon/README.md

 *axon* is a cross platform, command line utility for organizing and prettifying cluttered folders, written in Go.

 ## Features
 - Cross platform
+- Regex Selection
 - Prettify files in a folder
+- Move files to a folder
 - Organize files in a folder
 - Rename files in a folder
 - Concurrent cleaning